 The following procedures shall be observed under this policy:

 Employees operating City of Mineola vehicles or motorized equipment must report to their supervisors any accident involving said vehicles as soon as possible and no later than twenty-four (24) hours of the occurrence.
+The Texas Department of Public Safety should be called to investigate fleet crashes.

 Employees who are in jobs that require the driving/operating of City of Mineola vehicles or motorized equipment shall report any driver’s license suspensions to their immediate supervisor within twenty-four (24) of the suspension.